 Don’t confuse your acceptance with your lender’s approval.
 Your lender still needs to run your credit and examine your finances, and you can expect to be called upon to back up statements you made during the qualification process.
 This could mean:

-- Providing pay stubs, tax returns, or bank statements as proof of income and employment (self-employed applicants generally face more scrutiny than traditional employees)
+- Providing pay stubs, tax returns, or bank account (or credit union account) statements as proof of income and employment (self-employed applicants generally face more scrutiny than traditional employees)

-- Providing bank and investment account statements as proof of liquid reserves
+- Providing checking account and investment account statements as proof of liquid reserves

 - Providing information about your spouse’s finances, if necessary